barriehadfield/reactrb-showcase/README.md

 ###Step 4: Installing React using NPM and Webpack

+One consideration that you need to pay close attention to is the version of React being included by the [React Rails](https://github.com/reactjs/react-rails) gem and the version being included by Webpack via NPM.
+I would suggest you use the React version supplied by the gem and set the NPM version accordingly.
+This will create a happy medium where you will know that React Rails is using a supported version of React and all your front-end assets versions are locked to the same React version by Webpack.

-Installing React is very simple (note the @version which matches the version of React you have installed via the React Rails gem)
+Installing React is very simple via NPM (note the @version which matches the version of React you have installed via the React Rails gem)

 	npm install react@15.0.2 react-dom@15.0.2 --save